Print Version [PDF]

 This lesson bank is interactive and allows for both retrieval and submission of lesson plans by teachers.
-One can search for lesson plans by subject area or education level, or browse the lesson bank by keyword.
+The site allows several searching strategies for locating lessons on various subjects and in various grade levels.
+One can search by subject area or education level, or one can search or browse the lesson bank by keyword.
 Some lessons are available directly online, but others must be requested from the teacher who submitted the lesson plan.
 All lessons include a direct link to the author/submitter of the plan.

 United States Department of Agriculture

 This website, produced by the nation’s experts in the field of agriculture, includes nearly 200 lesson plans for grades K-12 on all aspects of agriculture and agricultural history.
 Most lessons focus on facets of the American agricultural system, however there are several lessons on agriculture around the world.
 Lesson plans include science experiments, Web Quests, introductions to careers in agriculture, and agriculture as an aspect of the global economy.
 The lesson plans are listed in alphabetical order by title with the intended grade level for each lesson listed on the right.

 The Concord Consortium is a non-profit educational research and development organization based in Massachusetts.
 The STEM resource finder on the Consortium’s site provides free, open source educational activities, software, and models for teaching STEM subjects to elementary school through college students.
 The resources are keyword-searchable and allow users to browse by subject and grade level.
 Also includes a tool to find activities and models that adhere to the Next Generation Science Standards.

 eGFI is a website provided by the American Society for Engineering Education, and it contains engineering lesson plans and class activities for K-12 teachers.
 Lessons and activities incorporate engineering concepts to teach math and science skills.
 The site also provides a list of engineering and technology outreach programs and web resources for teachers and students.